oscarotero/oscarotero.gal/en/index.md

   with other partners but unfortunately we weren't able to do what we wanted.
 - I cannot speak fluid english (yet).
 - After many attempts, I'm not able to make a homemade dough bread.
 - I didn't make a beautiful personal website.
+But you can see some of my recent works [in my portfolio](/portfolio/).

 ---